Advance Magazine

 Image Bearers

 “Be super intentional about praying regularly.
-The Lord enjoys when we’re being obedient to Him,” says Mark.
+The Lord enjoys when we’re being obedient to Him,” says Toby.
 “Inevitably something will happen the day that we pray—either we see the person or have a conversation with them.
 It is exciting to see the Lord help us connect with our neighbors in ways we couldn’t have imagined in response to intentional prayer for them.”

 “I can’t try to provoke or push too hard because that shuts the door pretty quickly.
 If I’m getting to know them authentically, the Lord opens those opportunities without us getting stressed about what to say or do.”

-Amanda says, “Sometimes it’s surprising that we’ll have someone we’ve talked with for a long time and all of a sudden they’ll open up and the door is wide open.
+Susan says, “Sometimes it’s surprising that we’ll have someone we’ve talked with for a long time and all of a sudden they’ll open up and the door is wide open.
 I can’t try to provoke or push too hard because that shuts the door pretty quickly.
 If I’m getting to know them authentically, the Lord opens those opportunities without us getting stressed about what to say or do.”

-Mark and Amanda no longer see evangelism as an intimidating, pressure-filled pursuit: “There is a joy that comes from obeying God and intentionally showing His love.
+Toby and Susan no longer see evangelism as an intimidating, pressure-filled pursuit: “There is a joy that comes from obeying God and intentionally showing His love.
 That joy is very satisfying, and we want more.
 It becomes a motivator and inspiration for doing more when you see God working through others’ lives.”
 Their mentor Bill Edmondson once said, “Can you imagine if everyone felt this way and did something about it?”

 Related Pages